Welcome to my Trip Report on my favourite airline, EVA Air!

 According to a friend, he finds this product one of the best he flew so far.

-I would choose 1-seater when traveling alone.
+I would choose a 1-seater seat when travelling alone.

 Thanks to the friendly crew for allowing me to snap these photos and also one of them took a photo of me.